capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * Game must include a timer for each party member.
 * Game must be able to generate coding problems based on topic and difficulty chosen.
 * Game must be able grade answers based on correct and incorrect user(s) input.
-* Users must be able to create accounts.
-* Users must be able to log into created accounts.
 * Users can opt out or leave a started quest.
 * Users must be able to log out.
 * A user must be able to play a quest in single player (by themself).